Methods of apportioning and contesting penalties by members of a joint group

 On the appeal:

 - It appears from the documents in the file submitted to the trial judges that, by an act of engagement of 28 November 2006, the Midi-Pyrénées region, having as delegated contracting authority the Midi-Pyrénées construction and management company (COGEMIP), entrusted to a joint group of companies whose joint agent was the company Thomas et Danizan, lot n ° 2 "closed and covered" as part of the reconstruction work at the Gallieni high school in Toulouse, for a total amount of 41,403 683.24 euros including tax, increased by endorsements to the sum of 46,462,505.32 euros.
-The company Serin Metal Constructions, to whose rights the company Giraud-Serin now belongs, member of this grouping, was entrusted, among the seven sub-lots of lot n ° 2, sub-lot n ° 2- 2 relating to the structural steelwork and floors of the buildings "lessons" and "workshops".
-Following a dispute arising between the company Serin Metal Constructions and the contracting authority concerning the settlement of the balance of its share of the market in lot no. 2, relating in particular to the amount of late payment penalties, the company has seized the administrative court of Toulouse which, by a judgment of February 24, 2016, jointly condemned the Midi-Pyrenees region and COGEMIP to pay to the company Serin Constructions metallic, in payment of the balance of its market share, the sum of 1 212,015.64 euros with default interest and capitalization.
+The company Serin Metal Constructions, to whose rights the company Giraud-Serin now belongs, member of this grouping, was entrusted, among the seven sub-lots of lot n ° 2, sub-lot n ° 2- 2 relating to the structural steel work and the floors of the "teaching" and "workshop" buildings.
+Following a dispute arising between the company Serin Metal Constructions and the contracting authority concerning the settlement of the balance of its share of the market in lot no. 2, relating in particular to the amount of late payment penalties, the company has seized the administrative court of Toulouse which, by a judgment of February 24, 2016, jointly condemned the Midi-Pyrenees region and the COGEMIP to pay to the company Serin Metal constructions, in settlement of the balance of its market share, the sum of 1 212,015.64 euros with default interest and capitalization.
 By a judgment of June 26, 2018, against which the company Giraud-Serin appeals, the administrative court of Bordeaux has, on the one hand, on appeal from the Midi-Pyrénées region and from COGEMIP, established the amount of late penalties charged to the company Serin Metal Constructions at the sum of 4,693,038.75 euros, including tax, settled the negative balance of its market share at the sum of 4,285,388.21 euros, ordered that company to pay this amount to the Midi Pyrénées region became the Occitanie region and reformed the judgment under appeal in that it was contrary to the judgment.

 - When the joint agent has fulfilled the obligation set out in the previous point, by providing the contracting authority with the information necessary for the distribution of late payment penalties between the contracting parties, the contracting authority may not replace the agent to modify them, but is required to comply with them in order to distribute the penalties among the members of the grouping.

-- Companies members of a joint consortium may contest the existence of delays attributable to the consortium as well as the principle or the amount of late penalties imposed on it by the contracting authority, within the framework of the financial regulations on their part. market.
-If, they also intend to contest the distribution resulting from the general statement of the grouping, that the contracting authority operated between them in accordance with the indications provided by the joint representative in application of article 20.7 of the general administrative clauses, it is up to them , failing to find an amicable resolution between them, to present claims against the other member companies of the group seeking settlement, by the administrative judge, of the final distribution of these penalties between them.
+- Companies members of a joint consortium may contest the existence of delays attributable to the consortium as well as the principle or the amount of late penalties imposed on it by the contracting authority, within the framework of the financial regulation on their part. market.
+If, they also intend to contest the distribution resulting from the general statement of the grouping, that the contracting authority operated between them in accordance with the indications provided by the joint representative in application of article 20.7 of the general administrative clauses, it is up to them , failing to find an amicable resolution between them, to present claims against the other member companies of the group seeking settlement by the administrative judge of the final distribution of these penalties between them.
 If the judge grants their request, in whole or in part, he takes it into account in establishing the balance specific to each member company.
 These companies can, moreover, seek the responsibility of the joint representative if they consider that he has committed a fault for having, in application of article 20.7 of the general administrative specifications, communicated to the contracting authority of the erroneous indications, imprecise or insufficient, provided that financial or economic damage resulted to them.

-- It follows from the above that by judging that the client, who has made use, in the present case, of the "distribution key" for late payment penalties between members of the joint grouping of lot no. 2 provided by the joint representative, was bound by these indications given in application of article 20.7 of the general administrative conditions book, and which, consequently, the Giraud-Serin company could not usefully contest, within the framework of the recourse which it had formed to establish the balance of its market share, the rate of 78.3 % that the client had applied to him in accordance with these indications, the administrative court of appeal did not commit an error of law.
+- It follows from the above that by judging that the client, who has made use, in this case, of the "distribution key" for late payment penalties between members of the joint grouping of lot no. 2 provided by the joint representative, was bound by these indications given in application of article 20.7 of the general administrative conditions book, and which, consequently, the Giraud-Serin company could not usefully contest, within the framework of the recourse which it had formed to establish the balance of its market share, the rate of 78.3 % that the client had applied to him in accordance with these indications, the administrative court of appeal did not commit an error of law.

-- Thirdly, the penalties for delay provided for in the clauses of a public contract are intended to compensate on a flat-rate basis the damage which is likely to cause to the contracting authority if the contractor fails to comply with the execution deadlines. contractually provided.
+- Thirdly, the penalties for delay provided for by the clauses of a public contract are intended to compensate on a flat-rate basis the damage which is likely to cause to the contracting authority if the contractor fails to comply with the execution deadlines. contractually provided.
 They are applicable for the sole reason that a delay in the performance of the contract is noted and even when the contracting authority would not have suffered any prejudice or that the amount of penalties charged to the holder of the contract which results from their application would be greater than the damage suffered.

 - If, when dealing with a dispute between the parties to a public contract, the contract judge must, in principle, apply the clauses relating to the penalties agreed upon by the parties when signing the contract, he may, exceptionally , seized of conclusions to this effect by a party, moderate or increase the penalties for delay resulting from the contract if they reach an amount manifestly excessive or derisory, having regard to the amount of the contract and taking into account the extent of the delay noted in the performance of services.